How to use MultiFill

 The MultiFill dialog has a number of options.
 Each of these options are described in this section.

-When this option is turned on, MultiFill will all pixels that are gray or white, In an image with only black line-art on a white background, the anti-aliasing pixels are in shades of gray.
+Anti-aliasing is an effect that makes lines appear smoother.
+But it interferes with the Flatten filter.
+In an image with only black line-art on a white background, the anti-aliasing pixels are in shades of gray.
+This option will try to remove the anti-aliasing effect by painting over these gray pixels.
 So with this option you can use MultiFill with images that have anti-aliasing.
-Though in some cases you will get better results if you use the threshold function.
+Though in some cases you will get better results if you use the threshold function to remove anti-aliasing.

 This applies to the MultiFilled color and controls how accurately a color much match the multi-filled color.
 A value of 0 means that only pixels that have the exact same RGB values will be painted.
 The value of the tolerance is how much each of the RGB components may differ from the painted color.
 Where the RGB components are measured with values from 0 to 255.